-The symptoms of asthma are caused by inflammation in the airways, which may be triggered by different things in different people.
-The inflammation causes the muscles around the airways to squeeze (contract).
+Asthma is caused by inflammation in the airways.
+It is not known why the inflammation occurs.
+The inflammation irritates the muscles around the airways, and causes them to squeeze (constrict).
 This causes narrowing of the airways.
 It is then more difficult for air to get in and out of the lungs.
 This leads to wheezing and breathlessness.
 The inflammation also causes the lining of the airways to make extra mucus which causes cough and further obstruction to airflow.